Ferrari V10 engine: Tipo 052 engine (2003)

-Ferrari Type 052 is the name of a racing engine from the Italian manufacturer Ferrari, which the team used in Formula 1 in the 2003 season.
+The Ferrari Type 052 racing engine was used in the 2003 Formula 1 season.
 The V10 engine was developed under engine chief Paolo Martinelli.

 The Tipo 052 was used by Ferrari in the 2003 season.
 Ferrari contested the first four races of the season with the previous year's car, the F2002.
 The Type 052 was not used until the fifth race with the debut of the F2003-GA.
 This was because the F2003-GA's chassis was designed around the engine.

 The Tipo 052 was a completely new development.
 Ferrari essentially pursued two goals when developing the Tipo 052.
 On the one hand, the performance and drivability of the engine should be improved without impairing the reliability of the predecessor.
 On the other hand, the engine should be even better adapted to the design of the chassis in order to achieve better weight distribution.
 The team also hoped that the improved integration would result in weight savings of 4-5 percent and improved aerodynamics at the rear of the car.
 In addition to better integration, new materials also resulted in weight savings.

 Engine management was by Magneti Marelli.

 The specification used at the beginning of the season delivered around 200 revolutions per minute more than the predecessor Type 051.

 During the season there were the usual expansion stages.
 Even though Ferrari officially stated an output of 845 hp at 18,300 rpm, experts suspected an output of 900 hp at up to 19,000 rpm.